 Shortlisted for a Scottish Award for New Music twice (in 2019 and 2020) and a Creative Edinburgh Award (2019), Alastair has created work for the opera festivals Tête-a-Tête and Opera in the City, the international poetry festival STanza, UKNA City Takeover, Compass Presents, The Scottish School of Contemporary Dance and The Scottish Poetry Library.
-His music has been supported by Help Musicians UK, the Hinrichsen Foundation, the Goldsmiths Graduate Fund and Music Research Committee; he was nominated for a Scottish Award for New Music in 2018 and a Creative Edinburgh Award in 2019, and is a PARMA Recordings Artist.
+His music has been supported by Help Musicians UK, the Hinrichsen Foundation, the Goldsmiths Graduate Fund and Music Research Committee, and he is a PARMA Recordings Artist.

 Alastair was a founding member of the Edinburgh-based bands White Heath (Electric Honey) and Blank Comrade (Red Wharf), and has worked as a session pianist and producer.
-He has published a range of articles on new approaches to musicology, and speaks internationally about his research interests.
+He has published a range of articles on political musicology, and speaks internationally about his research interests.
 He is currently undertaking a PhD at Goldsmiths, University of London with Roger Redgate and Lauren Redhead, where he organised the interdisciplinary conference on New Materialism Futures of the Real.
 He publishes and speaks internationally on his research interests, which include the development of an original materialist philosophy, ‘Contingency Dialectics,’ and its methodological implications in Fashion-Opera.

 Accomplishment in both musical writing and performances was undeniable, even spellbinding.
 Had this been a song-cycle – or cantata – I should have been gripped, but staging...left one in no doubt that this was not only an opera, but an opera of rare imagination – and success.
 I am keen to hear more. - Mark Berry, Boulezian